tock/tock/doc/reference/trd-appid.md

 ==============================

-The `ApplicationIdentification` trait defines the API the Process Checker provides to decides whether two processes have the same Application Identifier.
+The `ApplicationIdentification` trait defines the API the Process Checker provides to decide whether two processes have the same Application Identifier.
 An implementer of `ApplicationIdentification` implements the `different_identifier` method, which performs a pairwise comparison of two processes.
 There is also a